Global Regularity for Gravity Unstable Muskat Bubbles: Global existence and instant analyticity

-\section{Global existence and instant analyticity}
+\chapter{Global existence and instant analyticity}

-This section is dedicated to the proof of Theorem \ref{thm:global}.
-In Subsection \ref{sec:Lestimate} we prove the claimed bound for the length $L(t)$ from \eqref{Lfinalbound}.
-Then Subsection \ref{subsecGlobal} proves the main \textit{a priori} estimates for a solution $\theta$.
+This chapter is dedicated to the proof of Theorem \ref{thm:global}.
+In Section \ref{sec:Lestimate} we prove the claimed bound for the length $L(t)$ from \eqref{Lfinalbound}.
+Then Section \ref{subsecGlobal} proves the main \textit{a priori} estimates for a solution $\theta$.
 We prove the global energy inequality from \eqref{estimatef12}.
 In particular we diagonalize the linearized operator in Proposition \ref{diagonalization}.
 We prove operator bounds for the corresponding linear transformations in Lemma \ref{lemmaS}.
-In Subsection \ref{sec:NonLinearEst} we prove the corresponding non-linear estimates that were used in the a priori estimates from the previous subsection.
+In Section \ref{sec:NonLinearEst} we prove the corresponding non-linear estimates that were used in the a priori estimates from the previous section.
 In particular we prove Theorem \ref{thm:Nbound}.
-Lastly, in Subsection \ref{subregular} we describe the scheme of the proof of our main theorem via a regularization argument.
+Lastly, in Section \ref{subregular} we describe the scheme of the proof of our main theorem via a regularization argument.

-\subsection{Estimate for $L(t)$}
+\section{Estimate for $L(t)$}

 In this section, we prove the bound for $L(t)$ from \eqref{Lfinalbound}.
 Equation \eqref{Lequation}, together with the bound

 implies that

 and therefore